Navios Maritime Partners L.P. Announces Availability of Its Form 20-F for the Year Ended December 31, 2022

 About Navios Maritime Partners L.P.

 Navios Maritime Partners L.P.
-NMM is an international owner and operator of dry cargo and tanker vessels.
+(NYSE: NMM) is an international owner and operator of dry cargo and tanker vessels.
 For more information, please visit our website at www.navios-mlp.com.

 Contact